 b.
-Customers who use online and mobile channels frequently to conduct transactions such as purchasing electronics, clothes, food and groceries, paying bills, etc. are categorized as Tech-Savvy, Tech-Savvy and Non-Tech-Savvy customer segments are MECE.
+Customers who use online and mobile channels frequently to conduct transactions such as purchasing electronics, clothes, food and groceries, paying bills, etc. are categorized as Tech-Savvy; Tech-Savvy and Non-Tech-Savvy customer segments are MECE.

-100% 45.3% % of customers willing to pay an extra fee for personalized risk control and prevention services from their insurer Average Small-sized businesses business customers Medium-sized businesses Large businesses Not aware of emerging risk 36.3% coverage in current policy Current policy doesn't cover emerging risks comprehensively Current policy covers emerging risks comprehensively 0% 100% % of customers willing to share additional information with their insurer for personalized risk control and prevention services policies) are more willing to share data and pay additional fees for risk-control and prevention services.
+Figure 9.
+Willingness to share additional data for risk control and prevention services vs willingness to pay for these services, business customers (%), 2019 policies) are more willing to share data and pay additional fees for risk-control and prevention services.
 Customers in the second group (small and mediumsized businesses with plans that don't cover emerging risks comprehensively) are highly willing to share additional data with their insurers to gain more personalized services.
 Meanwhile, customers in the third group (small and medium-sized businesses with comprehensive coverage for emerging risks) are more willing to pay for personalized, value-added services to control exposures.